craigprotzel/Mashups/README.md

 Each class there will be homework assignments.
 Homework may include reading, watching videos, doing code exercises, creating web prototypes, and completing projects.
 Feel free to collaborate with your classmates and work together on any assignment(s), but everyone must share/submit their own individual work.

 Class time will be spent going over assignments.
 Expect to be asked to show your work every class.
 Some classes everyone may demonstrate their work, other classes only a few students will share, but always be prepared to do so.
 All of your work must be completed on time prior to class.

+For any "CREATE" homework assignmnents, the following grading rubric will be used:

+Grading Rubric - 9 Points
+	* 3: Technical - completion of the technical task
+	* 3: Creative - demonstration of creative expression
+	* 3: Usability - attempt to make the site usable

 Online Journal
 ---------------